CVE Application Document

 2. Comprehensive Validation: Include all possible IP address representations

-3. Special Case Handling: Properly handle null routes and shortened formats
+3. Special Case Handling: Properly handle null routes and octal formats

 Timeline